 Throughout Canada, NCC staff and partners are playing a key role in the protection of habitat for Canada’s species at risk.

 NCC participates in important work that contributes to these species’ well-being, through on-the-ground actions, such as monitoring species and improving their habitat, by researching and planning what habitat needs to be conserved for species or by participating in the development of species-at-risk recovery strategies.

-In fact, in the last five years (2007-2012), thanks to funding through the Government of Canada’s Natural Areas Conservation Program, NCC has helped to protect habitat for 117 species at risk across the country.
+To date, NCC has helped to protect habitat for 244 species at risk across the country.
 You too can help ensure these species continue to thrive, by supporting our conservation and stewardship work.